dorota-alina/savings-vaults/index.md

 ## Search and learn

-### Scamming
+### Skimming

-1. Identify available resources on Revolut products, Vaults, Savings Vaults, related features, and its users - internal materials, docs, blog posts, Internet, etc
+1. Identify available resources on Revolut products, Vaults, Savings Vaults, other related features, and its users - internal materials, docs, blog posts, Internet, etc.
 2. Use the above for a preliminary self-study - quick research

 ### Identify stakeholders

 1. Identify Project Lead (Technical Lead), Product Owner, Feature Owner, and possibly other product/ marketing/ sales persons with some expertise on Savings Vaults.
 2. Identify the technical engineers/ devs working on the feature who can support you (SMEs).
-3. Contact all of them and agree on a suitable form of cooperation:
+3. Contact all of them and agree on suitable forms of cooperation:
    * Preferably, a recorded call (which could be stored and/or shared, but, most of all, played back).
    * Email
    * Chat
-   * Sharing docs/ materials via a CMS.
+   * Sharing docs/ materials via web tools

 ### Define requirements

-1. Define your audience (internal Revolut devs, external devs, regular Revolut end users, etc). - consult Product Owner or a counterpart
+1. Define your audience (internal Revolut devs vs external devs vs regular Revolut end users, etc). - consult Product Owner or the counterpart.
-2. Define the scope - consult Product Owner or a counterpart about what type of docs specific users would need:
+2. Define the scope - consult Product Owner or the counterpart on what type of docs specific users would need, e.g.
-   * Getting started?
+   * Getting started? guides
-   * Conceptual feature description?
+   * Conceptual feature descriptions?
    * Use cases/ User journeys?
-What specifically?
+If so, which specifically?
    * How-tos/ tutorials (explaining how to use Savings Vaults)?
      * Via UI?
      * Via CLI?